BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_2_Using_BIP39_in_Libwally.md

 > **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-One of Libwally's greatest powers is that it can lay bare the underlying work of creating addresses.
-To start with, it supports [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), which is the BIP that supports Mnemonic codes for Bitcoin addresses.
+One of Libwally's greatest powers is that it can lay bare the underlying work of generating seeds, private keys, and ultimately addresses.
+To start with, it supports [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), which is the BIP that defines mnemonic codes for Bitcoin — something that's entirely unsupported, to date, by Bitcoin Core.

-> :book: ***What is a Mnemonic Code?*** Bitcoin addresses (and their corresponding private keys) are long, untintelligible lists of characters and numbers, which are not only impossible to remember, but also easy to mistype.
-Mnemonic codes are a solution for this that allow users to record 12 (or 24) words in their language, which is much less prone to mistakes.
+> :book: ***What is a Mnemonic Code?*** Bitcoin addresses (and their corresponding private keys and underlying seeds) are long, unintelligible lists of characters and numbers, which are not only impossible to remember, but also easy to mistype.
+Mnemonic codes are a solution for this that allow users to record 12 (or 24) words in their language — something that's much less prone to mistakes.
 These codes can then be used to fully restore a BIP32 seed that's the basis of an HD wallet.

+> :book: ***What is a Seed?*** We briefly touched on seeds in [§3.5: Understanding the Descriptor](03_5_Understanding_the_Descriptor.md).
+It's the random number that's used to generate a whole sequence of private keys (and thus addresses) in an HD wallet.
+We'll return to seeds in the next section, which is all about HD wallets and Libwally.
+For now, just know that a BIP39 mnemonic code corresponds to the seed for a BIP32 hierarchical deterministic wallet.

 ## Creating Mnemonic Codes

-All Bitcoin addresses start with entropy.
-This first use of Libwally, and its BIP39 addresses, thus shows how to generate entropy and to get a mnemonic code frm that.
+All Bitcoin keys start with entropy.
+This first use of Libwally, and its BIP39 mnemonics, thus shows how to generate entropy and to get a mnemonic code from that.

-> :book: ***What is Entropy?*** It's a fancy way of saying randomness, but it's a carefully measured randomness that's used as the foundation of a true-random-number generated (TRG).
-That measurement occurs in "bits", with more bits of entropy resulting in more randomness (and thus more protection for what's being generated).
+> :book: ***What is Entropy?*** Entropy is a fancy way of saying randomness, but it's a carefully measured randomness that's used as the foundation of a true-random-number generated (TRG).
+Its measured in "bits", with more bits of entropy resulting in more randomness (and thus more protection for what's being generated).
 For Bitcoin, entropy is the foundation of your seed, which in an HD wallet generates all of your addresses.

 You'll always start work with Libwally by initializing the library and testing the results, as first demonstrated in [§16.1](16_1_Setting_Up_Libwally.md):
 ```